Battle of Kurekdere

 The Battle of Kürekdere took place on 6 August 1854 as part of the Crimean War.
-The battle occurred when an Ottoman army from the Turkish fortress of Kars marched out to confront a marauding Russian detachment near the village of Kürekdere in the Trans-Caucasus.
+The battle occurred when an Ottoman army from the Ottoman fortress of Kars marched out to confront a marauding Russian detachment near the village of Kürekdere in the Trans-Caucasus.

 Background

 On 2 December 1853, after the defeat at the Battle of Başgedikler, the beaten and demoralized Anatolian army fell back to the Turkish fortress of Kars.
 In January 1854, after the defeat at Başgedikler was blamed on Abdi Pasha, Ahmed Pasha was appointed mushir or field-marshal of the Anatolian army.
 During the winter of 1853-1854, Abdi Pasha severely neglected the welfare of his conscripted army at Kars and as many as 20,000 men died of malnutrition and disease.
 As the winter came to an end, Ahmed Pasha was removed as the field marshal and recalled to Istanbul.

 In the spring of 1854, the former governor of the province of Erzurum, Zarif Mustafa Pasha, was appointed as the new field-marshal.
 Although he had attained the rank of Pasha, Zarif Mustafa was not a man with a strong background of military leadership.
 His early military experience had been as a regimental clerk and later in his military career he served in commissaries.
 While the army was reinforced with Armenian conscripts under his command, little was done to improve or correct equipment deficiencies.
 Nevertheless, Zarif Pasha was under great pressure to confront and defeat the Russian forces in the Trans-Caucasus.